Institute of Science in Society; Science, Society, Sustainability

 Soil mercury pollution can be a major chronic hazard.
 Most polluted sites are historical industrial sites.
 Gold mining, in particular, may still use primitive "quicksilver" gold extraction that pollutes soil and waterways.
 In many areas, soil pollution may be of geological origin rather than a result of human activity.
 Currently, atmospheric deposition of mercury is a leading pollution problem in the cities and wild lakes of northern countries.
 Most of the problem is associated with fossil fuels and medical waste incineration.

-Plots of land that are polluted with high levels of mercury are planned to be ‘phytoremediated’ using trees genetically modified to take up ionic mercury or organic mercury, convert it to less toxic elemental mercury, which is then expelled into the atmosphere where it will be ‘safely diluted’.
+Plots of land that are polluted with high levels of mercury are planned to be ‘phytoremediated’ using trees genetically modified to take up ionic mercury or organic mercury, convert it to less toxic elemental mercury, which is then expelled into the atmosphere where it will be ‘safely diluted’ [1,2,3].

-The proponents of transgenic phytoremediation argued that mercury emissions from the treated sites would be below the current emission levels for elemental mercury.
-They say elemental mercury is retained in the atmosphere for up to two years during which time it is diluted to "non toxic" levels before precipitation.
+The environmental risk assessment submitted by the proponents of transgenic phytoremediation argued that mercury emissions from the treated sites would be below the current emission levels for elemental mercury.
+They said elemental mercury is retained in the atmosphere for up to two years during which time it is diluted to "non toxic" levels before precipitation [4].
 The proponents also argued that the pollution would be negligible in comparison to fossil fuel burning and hospital waste incineration.
-They claimed that animals fed on the GM plants would be exposed to less mercury than from conventional plants because elemental mercury was so rapidly released from the plant tissue.
+They claimed that animals fed on the GM plant would be exposed to less mercury than from conventional plants because elemental mercury was so rapidly released from the plant tissue.
 They also believed that the genes from mercury emission would not be transferred to non-transgenic plants.

 Unfortunately, although elemental mercury does remain in the atmosphere for up to two years, it always precipitates with rain and snow.
 The arctic acts as a trap to condense the fallen mercury, but all of the northern communities including large North America cities on the east suffer from increasing mercury accumulation brought down with precipitation.
 The precipitated elemental mercury is rapidly converted to ionic and organic mercury once it is deposited.